Aircoin-official/AirCash/README.md

 # AirCash
 It is on developing.

-AirCash system will be online within 3 months.
+AirCash system will be online.